idallmann/EVA-impact-aires-protegees/scripts/notebook_GIE/ex1_build_matching_df_correction.md

 ```

 The next step is to assign a group (Analyzed PA, Other PAs, Buffer, or
-Others) to each cell in the grid.
+Background) to each cell in the grid.
 Since a cell can sometimes intersect
 multiple groups, we need a method to determine which group the cell will
 belong to.
 To do this, we first rasterize the WDPA data, converting it
 from vector format into a raster grid.
 Working with raster data is more